ERC-Midrash/UD_Hebrew-PostRab/not-to-release/README.md

 2. Fixes token IDs and ranges.
 3. **Converts to IAHLT segmentation (removes phantom tokens).**
 4. Validates the resulting CoNLL-U file.
+5. The optional `--save-htb` flag saves a pre-IAHLT version of the output file with `_htb` added before the extension.

 ### `replace_literal_unicode.py`